 Plugged Cooling System Causes a STIHL Leaf Blower to Start Then Die

 The engine must be kept cool so it doesn’t overheat.
-To help cool the STIHL engine, you must remove grass, dirt and debris that block the air intakes and cooling fins.
+To help cool the STIHL engine, you must remove grass, dirt, and debris that block the air intake and cooling fins.

 Clean the cylinder fins and reinstall the engine cover.
 Continue cleaning the blower to make sure cool air can circulate around the engine.